madfish-solutions/sol2ligo-course/src/content/numbers/content.md

 Solidity has signed and unsigned integers of various sizes: denoted by  `uint8` to `uint256` in steps of 8 and `int8` to `int256`.
 Ligo has only 2 keywords for integers: `int` for signed and `nat` for unsigned integers.

 Ligo supports bit operators and shifts on natural numbers only but allows the comparison and arithmetic operations for all numerical types.
-Bit operators are declared in `Bitwise` namespace& Other operators are quite similar to Solidity syntax.
+Bit operators are declared in `Bitwise` namespace.
+Other operators are quite similar to Solidity syntax.

 Ligo also has a specific numerical type for XTZ units called `tez` that uses the same math as other numbers in the language.
 Literals are ended with suffix `tez` for an integer number of XTZ and with `mutez` for millionth units of the XTZ.
 For example: